Conditions & Symptoms

 The symptoms of Barrett’s esophagus are non-specific.
 A diagnosis of Barrett’s esophagus is often preceded by GERD or symptoms of heartburn and acid reflux.
 Because there are often no specific symptoms associated with Barrett’s esophagus, it can only be diagnosed with an upper endoscopy and biopsy.

 Factors that increase your risk of Barrett’s esophagus include: chronic heartburn and acid reflux.
 Other considerations include long-term GERD (five years or more), or GERD that necessitates routine medication.
 GERD patients over age 50 are also at a higher risk of Barrett’s esophagus.

 At San Antonio Gastroenterology Associates, we provide the latest techniques in treating Barrett’s esophagus that have increased risk of cancer (called dysplasia).
-We utilize clinically-proven techniques such as radiofrequency ablation and even endoscopic mucosal resection for those Barrett’s esophagus with signs of early esophageal cancers.
+We utilize clinically-proven techniques such as radiofrequency ablation and endoscopic mucosal resection for those that have Barrett’s esophagus with signs of early esophageal cancers.

 A hiatal hernia arises when parts of the diaphragm muscle allow the stomach to protrude through the diaphragm.
 While it is not always certain why this occurs, pressure on your stomach and age-related changes in your diaphragm may contribute to the formation of a hiatal hernia.

 - Being born with an unusually large hiatus (opening of the diaphragm).

 - Persistent and intense pressure on the encompassing muscles, that may happen when coughing, vomiting or straining during a bowel movement, or while lifting heavy objects.